 Coaching is a supportive partnership that empowers participants with the tools to find solutions and move their families forward.
 Learn more here.

 USES’ Early Childhood Education program prepares each child emotionally, academically, and physically to succeed in kindergarten.
-Learn more here or sign up for our waitlist here.
+Learn more here, sign up for our waitlist here, or view our Parent & Guardian Handbook here.

-Club48 provides high-quality services with curricula that support school success and promote the social, cognitive, and emotional development of the students.
-Learn more here or sign up for our waitlist here.
+club48 provides high-quality services with curricula that support school success and promote the social, cognitive, and emotional development of the students.
+Learn more here, sign up for our waitlist here, or view our Parent & Guardian Handbook here.

 Established in 1900, Camp Hale operates on the belief that all youth, particularly those from urban environments, will benefit from challenging opportunities for physical, mental, and social growth and development.
 Learn more here.